captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 return nil
 ```

-This code initializes our `services.UserService` and an instance of our server with routes and
+This code initializes our `services.UsersService` and an instance of our server with routes and
 middlware.
 This instance will act as the root handler for our `http.Server`.
 Finally we create a
 pointer for an `http.Server`, attach our root handler to it, and start the server in a goroutine.